 Using the Incident Command System allows the district to place the most qualified person, regardless of position in the educational hierarchy, into each position.
 Since ICS is designed to improve incident-based communication and coordination, information can flow freely throughout the organization, allowing the district to maintain a “common operating picture.”

 Recommended training for all staff and district personnel, including substitute teachers:

 IS-200.c Basic Incident Command System for Initial Response

 IS-700.b National Incident Management System (NIMS): An Introduction

-District personnel responsible for interacting with the media and the public may also desire to complete the following online course.
+District personnel responsible for interacting with the media and the public should complete:

 IS-703.a NIMS Resource Management